 A sales contract is signed by the buyer and seller and delivered to the closing agent (Delray Title & Abstract Company), usually with a deposit check.
 The escrow is accepted by the escrow agent, often by written notation on the contract.
 The escrow agent starts the closing process by opening a title order.
 The file begins to be processed.
-Tax information, loan payoffs, survey (if necessary), homeowner/maintenance fees, inspections/reports, and hazard and other insurances, as well as legal papers are ordered.
+Tax information, loan payoffs, survey (if necessary), homeowner/maintenance fees, inspections/reports, as well as any necessary legal documents are ordered.
 A title search is ordered.

 Title Search and Examination

 This is a search made of the public records.
 Records searched include deeds, mortgages, paving assessments, liens, wills, divorce settlements and other documents affecting title to the property.
 Title examination is the examination of the documents found during the title search that affect the title to the property.
 This is when verification of the legal owner is made and the debts owed against the property are determined.
 Upon completion of the search and examination, a title commitment/ preliminary report is prepared, reviewed and sent out to interested parties.

 The closing agent reviews the new lender’s instructions and requirements, reviews instructions from other parties to the transaction, reviews legal and loan documents, assembles charges, prepares closing statements, and schedules the closing.

 Settlement or Closing the Transaction

 The escrow or settlement agent oversees closing of the transaction.
 The seller signs the deed and closing affidavit(s).
 The buyer signs the new note and mortgage.
 The old loan is paid off.
 The seller, real estate agents, attorneys and other parties present at the closing of the transaction are paid.